davemers0160/dlib_object_detection/obj_det_trainer/README.md

 ## Running

 The code is run by supplying all of the parameters in a single file.
-Using this method all of the input parametes must be supplied and they must be in the order outlined in the example file *obj_det_input.txt*
+Using this method all of the input parametes must be supplied and they must be in the order outlined in the example file *sample_input_file.txt*

 To use the file enter the following:

 ```
-Windows: oda_ex ../obj_det_input.txt
+Windows: obj_det ../sample_input_file.txt
-Linux: ./oda_ex ../obj_det_input.txt
+Linux: ./obj_det ../sample_input_file.txt
 ```

 It is important to note that if the output folder specified in teh input file does not exist the program will run, but there may not be any indication that the data is not being saved.